nikboyd/contacts-lab/README.md

 * only the following types of those are supported: HOME, WORK, MOBILE, BILLING, SHIPPING
 * phone numbers and mailing addresses are limited to USA formats

-Some of these limitations are in place to support specific illustrative solution features:
+Some of these limitations are in place that support and illustrate specific solution features:

 * simpler data models
 * data and format validations